franciszchen/franciszchen.github.io/content/projects/_index.md

 <h2><b>Human Healthcare Pipeline</b></h2>
 <p style="text-align:justify;text-justify:inter-ideograph;">
 The research aligns with <span2><b>human healthcare pipeline</b></span2>, including the clinical diagnosis, surgery intervention and medical foundation models.
-With the multimodal medical data from patient examinations, our research can assist clinicans with diagnosis and assist surgeons with surgery.
+With the multimodal medical data from patient examinations, our research can assist clinicians with diagnosis and assist surgeons with surgery.
 In particular, our research on multimodal medical foundation models can further support the entire healthcare pipeline.
 </p>
 <img border="0" src="research-1-pipeline.jpg" width="1200" height="600">
 <hr />